ElRakabawi/Gentein-core/README.md

-# Genojo
+# Gentein
-A mojolicious perl app for bioinformaticians
+A DNA sequence to Protein translator tool, Built on Mojolicious and AngularJS.